AbanteAI/mentat/docs/source/user/commands.rst

 /redo
 -----

-Redo the last change made by Mentat.
+Redo a change that was previously undone with /undo.

 /run <command> [args] ...
 -------------------------